The Content window

 General tab

-This tab handles settings that are common to all Displays.
+This tab handles settings that are common to all Media Servers.

 The most important one is the timebase, which dictates how timecodes will be interpreted across the whole show: setting 25fps here will, in particular, impact the timelines:

-Enable automatic 2D softedge: When multiple Displays overlap on the Stage, a softedge will automatically be computed by Onlyview so that the projectors blend perfectly.
-For instance, in the following show, there are 4 FullHD Displays, with a 256px overlap:
+Enable automatic 2D softedge: When multiple Media Servers overlap on the Stage, a softedge will automatically be computed by Onlyview so that the projectors blend perfectly.
+For instance, in the following show, there are 4 FullHD Media Servers, with a 256px overlap:

-Using this option, the top-left Display automatically shows the media with the softedge applied.
+Using this option, the top-left Media Server automatically shows the media with the softedge applied.

-The gamma and offset parameters are global parameters that apply to all Displays, and that can be finetuned per-Display using the Custom Softedge parameters, available in the Display tab.
+The gamma and offset parameters are global parameters that apply to all Media Servers, and that can be finetuned per-Media Server using the Custom Softedge parameters, available in the Media Server tab.

 The Media list